KeHang-Zhu/lm-automated-social-science/README.md

 ## Disclaimers IMPORTANT!!!!
 PLEASE READ BEFORE USING!!!

-- These instructions will be a lot easier to read if you have at least skimmed the paper.
+- It is highly recommended that readers at least skim the paper prior to engaging with these instructions
-- This code system is not perfectly robust, and it can generate unexpected errors.
-But we want to share what we did.
-The main point is for people to understand the process in the paper.
+- While we have made efforts to ensure the robustness of the code system, it is not infallible and may occasionally generate unexpected errors.
+Our primary goal is to share our methodology and provide clarity on the process outlined in the paper.
-- If you run into problems, create an issue, and we will try to help you out or at least respond with an explanation for why it doesn't work.
+- In the event that you encounter issues, please create an issue, and we will try to assist you or, at the very least, provide an explanation for the system's shortcomings.
-- If you try and run everything from end-to-end, it can take a substantial amount of time.
-We have parallelized as much as we can, but the entire process from hypothesis generation to data analysis can take as much as three hours (e.g., the auction simulations in the original paper).
-This also does not account for when the system breaks, which it sometimes does unfortunately.
+- Running the entire process from end-to-end can be a time-consuming, potentially taking up to three hours, as exemplified by the auction simulations in the original paper.
-  - It can also cost several hundred dollars!
-So please be careful before launching hundreds of in silica simulations if you don't have any money in your Openai account that you aren't willing to burn.
+- It is crucial to note that the process can incur substantial costs, potentially amounting to **several hundred dollars**.
+Please exercise caution before initiating numerous in silica simulations if you do not have sufficient funds in your OpenAI account that you are willing to allocate.
-- With this in mind, we have made the process more interactive such that the user will approve the different phases of the scientific process to minimize errors and keep the in the know about how the system progresses.
- - Of course, the most exciting part of the paper is the automation from start to finish, so we provide guidance on usage with the above warning for reasonably long wait times (hours), possible errors, and financial costs.
- - Note that if you only use 1 or 2 causes, the system shouldn't take too long or be too expensive.
-Once you get to 3+, though, the number of simulations increases nearly factorially.
-Hence the time-long wait times and expenses.

 Some potential system failures that we expect some people to run into that we cannot preemptively solve are:

-- OpenAI rate-limit errors.
-We have built in a lot of rate limiting, but depending our your specific account details, the system can stall.
+- OpenAI Rate-Limit Errors: Extensive rate limiting has been implemented within the system; however, depending on the specific account details, the system may experience stalling.
-- If the experiment didn't induce variation in the outcome, the system will be unable to estimate an SCM.
-For example, if your scenario is about two people bargaining and they never make a deal.
-Lavaan, the package we use for estimation, produces an error unless all variables have variance > 0.
-What this really means is that the experiment failed quite literally---the causes did not affect the outcome!
-Even if this happens the system will still output a `data.csv` where you can see that the outcome had 0 variance.
+- Lack of Outcome Variation: If the experiment fails to induce variation in the outcome, the system will be unable to estimate a Structural Causal Model (SCM).
+For instance, in a scenario involving two individuals engaged in bargaining, if they never reach an agreement, Lavaan, the package utilized for estimation, will generate an error unless all variables have a variance greater than zero.
+Fundamentally, this signifies that the experiment has failed, as the causes did not influence the outcome.
+Even in such cases, the system will still generate a `data.csv` file, which will reveal that the outcome had zero variance.
-- Another related problem can occur if the outcome is conditional and never happens.
-In the bargaining scenario, if the outcome is the final price of a deal and a deal is never made, then the same error will occur as the previous.
+- Conditional Outcome Never Occurs: A related issue may arise if the outcome is conditional and never materializes.
+In the bargaining scenario, if the outcome is defined as the final price of a deal, and no deal is reached, the same error will occur as described in the previous point.
-- The LLM generating the SCM simply gives a bad response.
-While we have many checks in the system to avoid this, if the temperature to the "scientist" portion of the system is above zero, this can sometimes just happen and we do not have a method to perfectly check every possible natural language edge-case.
+- Suboptimal LLM-Generated SCM: The LLM)generating the SCM may occasionally provide an inadequate response.
+Although numerous checks have been integrated into the system to mitigate this, if the temperature of the "scientist" portion of the system exceeds zero, this issue may sporadically occur, and there is no perfect method to verify every possible natural language edge case.
-- In our experience, the system executes an experiment without an error roughly 70% of the time.
-Usually, just rerunning the process should solve most problems.
+- System Execution Success Rate: Based on our experience, the system successfully executes an experiment without encountering an error approximately 70% of the time.
+In most cases, rerunning the process should resolve the majority of issues.

 <!-- - PyPI: ... -->
 <!-- - Documentation:  -->